denzelmutogo-oss/sql_exploratory_data_analysis_project/README.md

 * Accelerates dashboard development in Tableau or Power BI
 * Helps stakeholders understand trends, coverage, and performance drivers

-It demonstrates not just SQL proficiency, but **analytical thinking and business awareness**.

 ---

 ## 👤 About Me